Directions from the Blue Marble office, 2 rue Dussoubs,

 All trains stopping on this platform, whether travelling to Charles de Gaulle Airport or not, will stop at the Gare du Nord in one stop (3 minutes).
 Get off here for trains to Beauvais.

-Air France, Air Canada, Delta, American, British Airways, and Alitalia leave from Terminal 2.
+In general: Air France, Air Canada, Delta, American, British Airways, and Alitalia leave from Terminal 2.
 Main line trains also leave from terminal 2.
 Most other airlines leave from Terminal 1.
 Charter and budget flights leave from Terminal 3.
 To be sure: consult your ticket, call your airline, or consult the departure monitors in the airport train station to be sure you know from which terminal your flight departs.

 Wait until an approaching train lights up the square adjacent the airport stations.
 An added check: the four-letter name written across the front of the train, above the driver’s cab, begins with the letter “E” if the train is headed for the airport.